Carlos Cavazo: Biography

 Replacing Randy Rhoads in the reformed Quiet Riot in 1982 he remained with the band into the 2000s until the band split up.
 However, when vocalist Kevin DuBrow reformed the band to record the 2006 album Rehab, Cavazo was not included.

 Cavazo was a founding member of 3 Legged Dogg, a supergroup made up of drummer Vinny Appice (Black Sabbath, Dio, Heaven & Hell), bassist Jimmy Bain (Rainbow, Dio), vocalist Chas West (Bonham, Foreigner) and guitarist Brian Young (David Lee Roth).
 They released one album, Frozen Summer in 2006.
-The band was sued in 2019 by Rick Derringer, who alleged he wrote all the band's songs.

 Until spring of 2018, he was a member of Ratt, replacing John Corabi in 2008.

+Carlos is currently a member of the bands King Kobra and Hurricane, which he joined in 2021 and 2023, respectively.